Mattilsynet/dive-into-clojure-and-datomic/README.md

 ## IDE Setup

 For a smooth developer experience with Clojure, it is recommended to have your IDE integrate with the REPL.
-Most of the mainstream IDEs have plugins to do this.
+The most mainstream IDEs have plugins to do this.
 Otherwise you end up with a lot of manual back and forth, copying from the IDE and pasting things in the REPL, or restarting the Clojure process to evaluate things again.

 If you find yourself spending a lot of time getting Vim or Emacs plugins installed and configured, you might want to use VS Code or IntelliJ if you are